Triston Casas Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners' 3.82 team ERA ranks fifth among all league pitching staffs.
+- The Mariners have a 3.84 team ERA that ranks fourth across all league pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to allow the ninth-fewest home runs in baseball (117 total, 1.1 per game).

+- Gilbert (9-5 with a 3.83 ERA and 121 strikeouts in 124 2/3 innings pitched) goes for his 10th victory when he gets the start for the Mariners, his 22nd of the season.

-- In his most recent appearance on Wednesday against the Minnesota Twins, the righty threw 5 2/3 innings, allowing six earned runs while surrendering eight hits.
+- His most recent time out came on Saturday against the Arizona Diamondbacks, when the righty tossed 6 1/3 innings, surrendering two earned runs while allowing nine hits.

-- The 24-year-old has put up an ERA of 3.96, with 8.5 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.